Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 - Effective noise cancelling and isolation

 - Seamless user experience with iPhone/iOS

 - Cheap lid mechanism on the charging case

 Despite the impressive features, the sound quality leaves lots to be desired.
 Audio reproduction is not bad, but it’s not exciting either.
 You can expect a very balanced sound, with a slightly emphasized treble.

-Pro version of the AirPods is a significant upgrade over the classic ones.
-They offer better noise isolation due to their silicone ear tips, but they also support some of the features regular AirPods aren’t able to.
+The Pro version of the AirPods is a significant upgrade over the classic ones.
+They offer better outside noise isolation due to their silicone ear tips, but they also support some of the features regular AirPods aren’t able to.

 See more of the best noise cancelling earbuds with transparency mode.

 They come with an IPX4 sweat-resistant rating, which is more than enough to protect them from sweat.

 Here are the top picks for biking headphones under $60.

 A great value for money in-ear cycling headphones.